casangi/casadocs/docs/api/casashell/default.rst

 .. function:: default(taskname)

-   Set the current default task for inp and go commands amd reset task parameter values
+   Set the current default task for inp and go commands and reset task parameter values

    Parameters
       - **taskname** (*string*) - name of task